 3. The Family Room

 Give your little one a small area in your family’s main space that will allow her to play and explore while in the presence of her favorite person – you!
 A small shelf with 6-8 toys, several baskets of objects like utensils or wooden farm animals, a basket of books, and a small table and chair will suffice.
 Anything more might be overstimulating.
 Rotate the toys and books regularly to keep her interested and make it easy for her (and you) to maintain!

 4. The Kitchen

-Find a space in the kitchen for your little one to access his own dishes and silverware.
-Once he is a confident walker, he will be able to retrieve a cup when he is thirsty or a plate when he is hungry.
-This will evolve into setting the table for himself (and maybe even his siblings).
-He might even begin to help empty the dishwasher eventually!
-This space can be as simple as a lower drawer or cabinet with a few cups, plates, and pieces of silverware for him.
+Find a space in the kitchen for your little one to access their own dishes and silverware.
+Once they are a confident walker, they will be able to retrieve a cup when they are thirsty or a plate when they are hungry.
+This will evolve into setting the table.
+They might even begin to help empty the dishwasher eventually!
+This space can be as simple as a lower drawer or cabinet with a few cups, plates, and pieces of silverware.
 You can also try reserving a lower shelf in the refrigerator or in cabinets for snacks (make sure you approve of everything in there).
 Access to these mealtime supplies will make this process more peaceful by giving him a sense of independence and control.
-Pictured above are supplies for three children; scale accordingly for one child.
+Pictured above is a simple sticker to demonstrate where the glasses go.